ayoub3bidi/7amma-fripe/README.md

 # 7amma Fripe
 A full stack MERN e-commerce project.
-I'm using [sou9_api](https://github.com/ayoub3bidi/sou9_api) project for Back-end and the UI in the main branch.
+I'm using [sou9_api](https://github.com/ayoub3bidi/sou9_api) project for Back-end and the UI of the main branch.
+Edit: the project is still not complete but I will come back to finish it soon.

 ## Available Scripts